ABUSE & TRAFFICKING

 See highlighted sections of SL 2019-245 for full details regarding the required training.

-Protect Our Students has been reviewed and approved by local professionals with expertise in child sexual abuse, human trafficking and counseling.
+Safeguard Students NC has been reviewed and approved by local professionals with expertise in child sexual abuse, human trafficking and counseling.
 The training incorporates best practices currently considered most effective in child sexual abuse prevention and response strategies.
 Knowledge Checks appear throughout the training to ensure participants are engaged in active learning.
 Think About It sections are included to encourage processing and application.
 A trauma-informed approach has been incorporated to be sensitive to those who have experienced prior sexual abuse.
-A study conducted from survey data collected during the 2020-2021 school year establishes the evidence-based effectiveness of Protect Our Students.
+A study conducted from survey data collected during the 2020-2021 school year establishes the evidence-based effectiveness of the training.
 (See an overview of study data.)

 Understanding CSA

 Participants learn about what constitutes child sexual abuse.
-Statistics are provided to help clarify the true reality of the problem.
-Relevant North Carolina laws are covered.
-Information is also provided to explain the types of child sexual abuse that might occur on a school campus.
+Statistics are provided and relevant North Carolina laws are covered.
+Information is also provided to explain the types of child sexual abuse that may occur within a school setting.

 Risk Factors, Signs & Grooming

-The training is designed to help school employees identify child sexual abuse and potentially concerning situations by understanding the risk factors, warning signs, red flags, protective factors and grooming techniques involved.
+The training is designed to help school employees identify child sexual abuse and concerning situations by understanding risk factors, warning signs, red flags, protective factors and common grooming techniques.

 Understanding Trafficking

 In this section of the training, participants learn about child sex trafficking and the broader issue of human trafficking.
-Risk factors, warning signs and grooming behaviors common to trafficking are covered.
-Statistics give insight into the prevalence of trafficking in NC.
-Information on recognizing and responding to suspected trafficking is provided.
+Risk factors, warning signs and grooming behaviors associated with trafficking are covered.
+Statistics give insight into the prevalence of trafficking in North Carolina.

 Whole-School Approach

 The need for a comprehensive approach to prevention and the role of school employees in this process is addressed.
-Information is provided on how to implement a school-wide strategy to strengthen prevention and response efforts.
+Information is provided on how to implement a school-wide strategy that strengthens prevention and response efforts.

 Resources for Assistance & More

 Information is provided on national and local resources related to child sexual abuse and sex trafficking.
 Resource links are located throughout the training and in the resources section.
-In addition, key content is available in printable format for later use, if needed.
+In addition, key content is available in printable formats for later use if needed.